Chapter 6 : Year 1: Hogsmeade

 Harry laughed and shook his head, and Seyrod rolled his eyes at them.

-“Well, if you’re finished turning your training into a competition, I’ve got something to say that will make you want to kiss the ground I walk on," he said.
+“Well, if you two are finished turning your training into a competition, I’ve got something to say that mightl make you want to kiss the ground I walk on," he said.
 “See, a little bird whispered in my ear that the Hogwarts students are going to Hogsmeade this afternoon, and I can think of two people you’d love to run into there.”

 It was like being a kid on Christmas morning.
 Harry could see a wide smile, like a reflection of his own, grow on Ron’s face.
 Ginny.
 He hadn’t thought he would see her until it actually was Christmas.
-Even though it wasn’t that far away, it had felt like forever, and now he wouldn’t have to wait that long.
+Even though it was only a few months away, it had felt like forever, and now he wouldn’t have to wait that long.
 He would get to see her today – see her, touch her, talk to her, hug her and kiss her.
 Every time the Weasley family’s owl landed on the windowsill at the Burrow with two letters tied to its leg – one from Hermione and one from Ginny – Harry missed her more.
 Most days he wanted to quit Auror Training and go back to Hogwarts, just so he could be with her.

 “We’ll repay you somehow,” said Ron, who had already jumped to his feet and grabbed his bag.
 “You know we love you for it, Seyrod!”